 There isn’t one magic price that fits all.
 When it comes to diesel fuel, it’s all about location, location, location.
 If you’re fueling in the Midwest, you could pay as little as $2.93 per gallon as of June 24, 2019.
 But if you’re in California, you could be paying as much as $3.97 per gallon of diesel fuel.
-The good news is that if you have the TCS Fuel Card, you can save an average of 30 cents per gallon of diesel fuel at more than 1,000 nationwide in-network locations – with $0 transaction fees!
+The good news is that if you have the TCS Fuel Card, you can save BIG on diesel fuel at more than 1,500 nationwide in-network locations – with $0 transaction fees!

 What should you factor in before you load up and hit the scales?